mousebrains/goflow/README.md

 - SST gradient (`loggrad_T`): Range [-19, 0] normalized to [0, 1]
 - SST: Range [0, 30°C] normalized to [0, 1]
+- The UNet has a pretty non-standard option, namely input Batch Normalization turned on by default (this must agree between training and inference) and this alleviates normalization issues substantially.

 ## Two-Stage Training Workflow